Toast VS Square POS

 | Restaurant Reporting |

 Toast and Square share strong core features, but they excel in different areas.
-Toast offers deeper customization and far better inventory management, while Square provides stronger online ordering, marketing tools, and offline payments.
+Toast offers deeper restaurant-specific workflows and more tightly integrated inventory tools, while Square provides more free entry-level tools, flexible hardware, and broader offline-payment support.

 The biggest difference is hardware: Toast requires its own proprietary devices; Square lets you use iPads or inexpensive Square hardware.